 Proceedings from the HEEP Conference in Hungary in May 2019.

-The first webinar in the GenComm Spring series of H2 webinars is on March 10, titled 'SMART H2,Hydrogen Optimisation'.
+The fourth webinar in the GenComm Spring series of H2 webinars is on May 18, 2021 titled: 'Hydrogen Demand, Use and Future Production'

 Newsletter 14-December 2020